SRALee12/DecentralBank/decentralbank.md

 ## Overview

 A decentral bank is a completely "on-chain" (residing on a distributed ledger platform) network which employs a large number of stability mechanisms to exert maximum leverage on manipulating the currency supply which it prints.
 Decentral bank is novel in a number of ways compared to current "stablecoin" and stability-focused cryptocurrency projects.
-Firstly, decentral bank separates risks
+Firstly, decentral bank separates risks so that there are multiple volatile assets in the system which are able to exert different monetary policy.

-Decentral bank uses a number of policies which allow for expansion and retraction of the currency tokens so that the price of the currency remains at a constant bound.
-Unlike other stable token schemes, decentral bank employs multiple market operations, similar to a real central bank.
-However, unlike a classical central bank, the market operations are algorithmically fair and transparent since they take place completely on the blockchain itself with no off-chain component needed.
+The decentral bank network uses multiple modules that serve different functions in providing stability for the currency unit of the network.

 The bank has 3 main stability mechanisms used to retract currency supply.
 Firstly, the bank continuously sells decentral bank bond tokens purchasable with currency tokens.
 This destroys the currency tokens and pays back the holder of the bond token a coupon rate until maturity of the bond.
 This bond auction is always algorithmically available to purchasers and the network software adjusts the coupon rate and maturity date making the bonds more enticing as investments if necessary.

 Secondly, the network auctions off currency for certain assets on different networks using cross-chain communication and holds those assets in smart contracts on their respective networks.
 For example, decentral bank could accept ETH on the Ethereum main network.

 The type of assets that decentral bank can accept can be changed with a hard fork update to the client software which means 51% of the staking tokens (equity tokens) must accept such an update.

 Lastly, decentral bank can auction of newly created equity tokens for currency to take currency out of circulation.
 This is the final stability mechanism employed by decentral bank.
-Equity token auctions would be algorithmically activiated if a large amount of currency must be retracted from the circulating supply in a certain time period.
+Equity token auctions would be algorithmically activated if a large amount of currency must be retracted from the circulating supply in a certain time period.

 ## Technical Specifications